Carroll grad makes it to top seven on 'MasterChef'

 “I chose to do this because I have people who I know are going to be watching me,” Yaroch said.
 “I’ve got family and people who look up to me that are younger than I am, and I want them to see that it’s OK to pursue your dreams and you should never settle.
 If you think you can do something, do it.”

 Before making the cut, he had to first wow the judges to secure an apron — which didn’t come easy.
-After serving a batch of churros, he received negative votes from judges Joe Bastianich and Aaron Sanchez.
+After whipping up a batch of churros, he received negative votes from judges Joe Bastianich and Aaron Sanchez.

 “After the first two ‘No’s’ I had no idea what was going on,” he recalled.